Ynpact/ynpact-ssh-ssm-proxy/README.md

    - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
    - [AWS SSM Plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)
 2) Install VS Code Remote SSH extension in the extension tab of VS Code.
 [See documentation here.](https://code.visualstudio.com/docs/remote/remote-overview)
-3) Download the [SSH Proxy Script](src/sshProxy.sh) and save it into your default user .ssh directory in your Mac/Linux/WSL distribution.
+3) Download the [SSH Proxy Script](src/sshProxy.sh) and save it into your .ssh directory in your Mac/Linux/WSL distribution.
-4) Update your SSH config file (~/.ssh/config) into your default user directory in your Mac/Linux/WSL by adding the following lines :
+4) Update your SSH config file (~/.ssh/config) in your Mac/Linux/WSL by adding the following lines :
 ```
 host i-* mi-*
   StrictHostKeyChecking no
   ProxyCommand bash -ci "/home/<user>/.ssh/sshProxy.sh cnx %h %p"
 ```
 5) [Windows only] When you use VS Code in Windows, the client runs into Windows and not WSL.
-As the tool, SSH & AWS settings runs into WSL, a script is needed to bridge into WSL.
+As the tool, SSH & AWS settings runs into WSL, a script is needed into Windows filesystem to bridge into WSL.
-Write a .bat script thatt lauch the SSH proxy script of step 2.
-Save this script in your home directory in Windows under the .ssh folder. **Do not use "~" in the script path but the full home directory of your WSL default user.**
+Write a .bat script that lauch the SSH proxy script of step 2.
+Save this script in your home directory in Windows under the .ssh folder. **Do not use "~" in the script path but the absolute home directory of your WSL default user.**
 ```
-C:\Windows\system32\wsl.exe bash -ic '<home-directory-in-wsl>/.ssh/sshProxy.sh %*'
+C:\Windows\system32\wsl.exe bash -ic '/<home-directory-in-wsl>/.ssh/sshProxy.sh %*'
 ```
-6) Using the command palette of VS Code (Ctrl+Maj+P) and searching for "remote ssh setting", update the Remote SSH extension **Path** parameter in VS Code to use
+1) Using the command palette of VS Code (Ctrl+Maj+P) and searching for "remote ssh setting", update the Remote SSH extension **Path** parameter in VS Code to use
-- Windows: the path to the .bat script you created in step 4.
+- Windows: the path to the .bat script you created in step 5.
 - Linux/Mac: ~/.ssh/sshProxy.sh
 ![Updating remote SSH extension path parameter](doc/remote-ssh-settings.png)
 ![Updating remote SSH extension path parameter](doc/path-param.png)